Pixadus/pixadus.github.io/ship/src/entries/mold.md

 > Apparently, one way that fungi can distinguished from other eukaryotic organisms (like bacteria, plants and animals) by the presence of *chitin* in their cell walls.

-Mold tends to occur inside (damp, dark and still areas).
-It's

  According to [this study](https://www.eurogypsum.org/wp-content/uploads/2015/05/N203.pdf), mold needs three things to grow:

 1. **Wet**: relative humidity above 60%.
 2. **Low light levels**: intense UV can kill mold, so it's difficult to grow outside unless it's got an easy food source.
 Even on nutritionally sparse interiors, varieties can grow if uninhibited by UV.
 3. **Still air**: for the spores to take root and grow.

 Removal of any of these three means we make a hostile environment for mold.
+Right.

 ## Fungicide